-After briefly trying one last year and then flogging my rather good MRS S1 Nomad to pay for a new Seawave, I decided Anfibio’s new Rebel 2K would be a good packraft for 2021.
-It comes with a lot of useful features you don’t have to use: a skeg which may be good for sailing; an integrated zip-back deck, and novel zippered storage pockets in the side tubes.
-The tasty lemon and olive colour scheme comes free.
+After briefly trying one in 2020 and then flogging my rather good MRS S1 Nomad to pay for a new Seawave, I decided Anfibio’s Rebel 2K would be a good packraft for 2021.
+It comes with a lot of useful features you don’t have to use: a skeg which has proved good for sailing; an integrated zip-back deck, and novel zippered storage pockets in the side tubes.
+The tasty lemon & olive colour scheme comes free.
 So far I’ve done a few overnight trips in the UK and it’s my sort of boat: a versatile do-it-all packraft.

 Differences with the prototype include no frontal skeg.
 Shame, I would have liked to try that properly to see if it reduced yawing at a possible cost to quick turning.
-I mention in Do You Need a Skeg that the now widely copied Alpacka Extended Stern from 2011 helped reduce the yawing of my previous Denali Llama (first generation Alpacka) by acting as a skeg and positioning the paddler more centrally, like a kayak, to reducing the pivoting effect.
+I mention in Do You Need a Skeg that the now widely copied Alpacka Extended Stern from 2011 helped reduce the yawing of my previous Denali Llama (first generation Alpacka) by positioning the paddler more centrally, (like a kayak) to reducing the pivoting effect.
 But now I think about it, it’s the asymmetric, upturned white-water-riding bow of a typical Alpacka which may lead to flatwater yawing.
 To be honest over two days on the Wye without the skeg fitted, I didn’t notice any untoward bow-yawing once the knack of packraft paddling had been reacquired.

 The Rebel 2K – like many Anfibio packrafts – is a symmetrical design: you could put the seat at either end were it not for the deck.
-I suspect the benefits of this are in simplifying design and assembly and reducing production costs to spend elsewhere, but adding an 83-gram rear skeg (plus patch) may have the same effect as an extended stern.
-(Yes it does).
+I suspect the benefits of this are in simplifying design and assembly and so reducing production costs to spend elsewhere.
+Adding an 83-gram rear skeg may have the same effect as an extended stern.

-The 2K comes with the usual air bag plus a mini-pump (left) which enables you to top off with a good firm fill via the Boston valve without needing lungs like Tarzan.
+The 2K comes with the usual air bag plus a mini-pump (above left) which enables you to top off to a good firm fill via the Boston valve without needing lungs like Tarzan.
 These mini-pumps have become an important innovation: a firm packraft paddles a whole lot better and the hulls can handle the 2-3 psi pressure.

 Tube Bag in-hull storage

 Other refinements in the production model include much more voluminous side-tube storage pockets.
-I remember thinking on the proto these aren’t very big, but they were perhaps just a proof of concept.
+I remember thinking on the prototype these weren’t very big, but they were perhaps just a proof of concept.

 On my boat they are huge: 70 litres each side is claimed, same as a typical rucksack.
-With the pockets at least a metre long and a diameter of about 30cm, that sounds right Either way, there’s more room in there than you can comfortably carry on your back.
+With the pockets at least a metre long and a diameter of about 30cm, that adds up.
+Either way, there’s more room in there than you can comfortably carry on your back.

-I was never convinced by that other Alpacka innovation: the airtight Cargo Zip which allowed you to store gear directly inside the hull tubes while improving stability and visibility and reducing windage.
+I was never convinced by that much imitated other Alpacka innovation: the airtight Cargo Zip which allowed you to store gear directly inside the hull tubes while improving stability and visibility and reducing windage.
 It’s an ingenious idea but a packraft only has one chamber and if that critical zip plays up – as zips do – your boat is compromised.

 I do worry the zip might pull apart as you do it up round the curve, especially when the boat is fully inflated, but unlike the side storage zips, it’s loosened up quite a lot since new.
 It helps to push the left tube in to lessen the strain until it’s all done up, then pull the velcro right across to share the tension.
-You want to be careful using this zip as repair will be costly and complicated.
+You want to be careful with this zip as repair will be costly and complicated.